 In order to test our research hypothesis with the first approach we identify the local interval where the only factor expected to vary is the cutoff.
 To do so, we first calculate optimal bandwidth for each variable following the approach described by Calonico, Cattaneo, and Titiunik (2014a) and Calonico et al. (2017) identifying the optimal number of observations across the trade-off between sufficient degrees of freedom and definition of a small interval around the running variable where other factors are expected not to vary.
-We then calculate local polynomial regression-discontinuity (RD) point estimators with the robust bias-corrected confidence intervals and inference procedures developed in Calonico, Cattaneo, and Titiunik (2014b), Calonico, Cattaneo, and Farrell (forthcoming), and Calonico et al. (2016).
-We do so by implementing a fuzzy RD estimation taking into account the characteristics of our data and of the cutoff requirements explained above.
+We then calculate local polynomial regressiondiscontinuity (RD) point estimators with the robust bias-corrected confidence intervals and inference procedures developed in Calonico, Cattaneo, and Titiunik (2014b), Calonico, Cattaneo, and Farrell (2019), and Calonico et al. (2017).
+We do so by implementing a fuzzy RD estimation considering the characteristics of our data and of the cutoff requirements explained above.
 Note that other two crucial conditions needed to perform RD - a large number of observations around the cutoff and the fact that the forcing variable takes continuous values - are met in our study.
-Our findings confirm that all the considered CSR variables vary significantly around the cutoff.
-The observed differences between mandatory/non mandatory groups are in general higher than those observed with descriptive findings (15 percent for waste reduction, 23 percent for reuse/recycle of materials, 24 percent for pollution control, 32 percent for emission reduction, 20 percent for circular economy).
-The only lower difference is about companies declaring nonzero CSR.

-We consider these magnitudes the best proxies of the NFR mandatory treatment because they come out from an approach that limits the analysis in an interval around the treatment where the treatment is the only factor that is expected to vary significantly, thereby controlling for the concurring impact of unobservables.
+Our findings confirm that all the considered CESI variables vary significantly around the cutoff.
+The observed differences between mandatory/non mandatory groups are in general higher than those observed with descriptive findings (15 percent for waste reduction, 23 percent for reuse/recycle of materials, 24 percent for pollution control, 32 percent for emission reduction, 20 percent for circular economy, Table 4).
+We consider these magnitudes the best proxies of the SR mandatory treatment because they come out from an approach that limits the analysis in an interval around the treatment where the treatment is the only factor that is expected to vary significantly, thereby controlling for the concurring impact of unobservable.